sophiayduan/tachometer/README.md

 ### A _greatly_ overcomplicated tachometer that determines RPM using a magnet and hall effect sensor, then outputs it to a live dashboard via Wi-Fi.
 <img src="https://cdn.hackclub.com/019cd32f-7901-7e60-84c0-4892da624f1f/image.png" width="700px" height="auto">

+> this was a school assignment, and therefore, a really awesome excuse to expand on my [BLDC motor](https://github.com/sophiayduan/bldc-motor/tree/main) project

 ### Prerequistes
 - Arduino IDE + ESP32 board (with WiFi capabilities)